wearebraid/vue-formulate/README.md

 Vue Formulate is a [Vue](https://vuejs.org/) plugin that exposes an elegant mechanism for building and validating forms with a centralized data store.

+### Show and tell

+You'll find an easy to use example, in [the example directory](https://github.com/wearebraid/vue-formulate/tree/master/example) as well as a live demo available at: [demo.vueformulate.com](https://demo.vueformulate.com).

 ### Get Started

 #### Download